Coldcard/ckbunker/README.md

 To access over Tor as a hidden service, you must have `tord` running on the same machine.
 For desktop systems, keeping TorBrowser open is enough to acheive this.
-On servers, start tord with default options, and ck-bunker will use the control port (localhost port 9051 or 9151).
+On servers, start tord with default options, and ckbunker will use the control port (localhost port 9051 or 9151).

 If you use the bunker to broadcast the final (signed) transaction, the socks proxy of tord (port 9050) will also be used.